Suyashkhare1209/Akatsuki-Hackorbit/README.md

 COMMIT 6 14:10 DAY 2
 Simulation code completed with frontend and backend

+COMMIT 7
+Finalized the UI and functionality and doing the final checks ,commiting a few of the theme template we used

 COMMIT 7 15:43 DAY 2
 No prominent code update , working on combining the predict and simulation pages